KyleM157/jettywatch/index.markdown

 | 14:13  | H      |          4.45 |
 | 20:57  | L      |          0.84 |

 Thursday is the first day that *could* be surfable from this weather setup.
-Although the table above shows the period between 8.5 seconds, there will be some very long period ESE-SE swell mixing in (in the range of 16s-20s).
-Wind is currently slated to switch offshore around mid-day.
 I'd watch this one closely for some powerful surf.
+Wind forecasts have trended worse.

 Notes: Far out, take with a grain of salt.
 There's still significant variation in the model outputs, especially for the track of hurricane Melissa.
 If this comes together, know your limits.
 Close outs may be an issue and I wouldn't expect user friendly conditions (strong currents, etc.)